mblayman/mattlayman.com/content/about.md

 Want to check it out?
 I post the streams on YouTube
 at the {{< extlink "https://www.youtube.com/watch?v=WzDsImiO7b8&list=PLFcKEo4b_n1wQA6lKtSqCq1dTMq1c2Lmw" "Building SaaS with Python and Django" >}} playlist.

-<a name='fullhealth'></a>
-## Full Health Developer

-I run <a href="https://fullhealthdeveloper.com/" target="_blank">Full Health Developer</a>.
-Full Health Developer is a website with a mission to help developers improve their physical and mental health.

-I research topics that are relevant to software developers and deliver that information in long form articles.
-The site covers topics like focus, repetitive stress injury, and nutrition.

 <a name='frederick'></a>
 ## Frederick Technology